 Gender: There is a significant difference between the numbers of boys and girls entering care.
-On a year by year basis, the proportion of boys vs girls entering care changes, however, while the number of boys entering care is relatively consistent, there is significant inconsistency in page 43 of 71 number girls with large swings up and down.
+On a year by year basis, the proportion of boys vs girls entering care changes, however, while the number of boys entering care is relatively consistent, there is significant inconsistency in the number girls with large swings up and down.